flant/shell-operator/README.md

 }
 ```

-> Note: watch for CRD objects is also possible, just use proper values for `apiVersion` and `kind` fields.
+> Note: it is possible to watch custom resources, just use proper values for `apiVersion` and `kind` fields.

 ## Prometheus target